CERT: Finding Performance Issues in Database Systems Through the Lens of Cardinality Estimation: Approach

-We identify a comparable number of estimated rows by checking for \emph{structural similarity}.
-For a pair of query plans, if the sequences of operations, obtained by flattening the query plans, can be edited to each other by at most one step, we define both query plans are \emph{structurally similar}.
-This notion is inspired by the Levenshtein distance.\footnote{The Levenshtein distance is a string metric for measuring the minimum number of single-character edits (insertions, deletions, or substitutions) required to change one word into the other.} For example, in the query plans of \Autoref{fig:approach}, the sequences of operations are "\lstinline{cross join, scan, scan}" and "\lstinline{cross join, filter, scan, scan}".
+We identify comparable estimated cardinalities by checking for \emph{structural similarity}.
+In a query plan $P$, the operation of a node $N$ is denoted as $O_N$.
+Suppose $N$ has $k$ children, denoted as $C_1, C_2, \ldots, C_k$.
+The node's flattened operation sequence is an array obtained by concatenating the flattened child nodes: $\text{flatten}(N) = [O_N, \text{flatten}(C_1) , \text{flatten}(C_2) \ldots \text{flatten}(C_k)]$.
+The flattening of the root node is also denoted as $\text{flatten}(P)$.
+For a pair of query plans $P_a$ and $P_b$, we define both are \emph{structurally similar} only if $ED(\text{flatten}(P_a), \text{flatten}(P_b)) <= 1$, in which $ED$ represents the edit distance~\cite{navarro2001guided}, a common way of quantifying the dissimilarity of two strings, of both operation sequences.
+For example, in the query plans of \Autoref{fig:approach}, the sequences of operations are \lstinline{[cross join, scan, scan]} and \lstinline{[cross join, filter, scan, scan]}.
 The first sequence can be edited to the second sequence by inserting a \lstinline{filter} only, and \emph{vice versa}.
 Both query plans are structurally similar and we validate the \property property.
 If they are not structurally similar, we continue testing with a new query.
-The calculation is based on sequences rather than trees, because the computation of the Levenshtein distance of trees was shown to be NP-hard~\cite{treeeditdistance}.
+The calculation is based on sequences rather than trees, because the computation of the edit distance of trees was shown to be NP-hard~\cite{treeeditdistance}.